 - Delay: The average delay of TCP flows for a prefix.
 It will keep track of TCP segments and the returning TCP ACK to calculate round-trip response time (RTT).

-- Reachability: OER will keep track of TCP SYNs that have been sent without receiving a TCP ACK response.
+- Reachability: OER will keep track of TCP SYNs sent without receiving a TCP ACK response.

-- Throughput: The total number of bytes and packets for each traffic class in a certain amount of time.
+- Throughput: The total number of bytes and packets for each traffic class in a certain time.
 This is one of the metrics that can be used for non-TCP traffic.

 - Delay (same as above).